yel0h/Cavern/README.md

 - WASD to move around
 - Space to jump
 - Mouse to look around
-- R to respawn
 - Right click to switch between placing and digging
 - Left click to do the chosen action
 - Enter to set a spawnpoint and save world
 - 1-8/Scroll to select a block
-- G to spawn a Wanderer
 - F11 to toggle fullscreen
 - F to cycle fog distance
 - N to generate a new level